JakeSeib/Character-Sheet-Manager-backend/README.md

 Currently, only aspects for characters are implemented, and characters have a maximum of 5 aspects.

-### Further documentation

-For more details on the app, as well as documentation on planning, see also the [client repository](https://github.com/JakeSeib/Character-Sheet-Manager-client), the [deployed API](https://floating-gorge-61213.herokuapp.com/) (not very interesting to view in the browser), and the [planning directory](https://github.com/JakeSeib/Character-Sheet-Manager-backend/tree/master/planning), which includes wireframes, an ERD, and user stories used in planning.

 ### Technologies Used

 - **Ruby on Rails**: Backend RESTful API